purehaTime/BotChannel/README.md

 # BotChannel
-Private telegram bot for posting messages from DB to groups
+Private telegram bot for posting messages to group from DB